stanejoun/flame-php/README.md

-# LightPHP
+#FlamePHP

-The power of lightPHP is here.
+The power of [FlamePHP](https://github.com/stanejoun/flame-php-app) is here.

-## Description

-[LightPHP](https://github.com/stanejoun/opframework-app) is a simple light and easy to use PHP 8 MVC micro framework!
+[FlamePHP](https://github.com/stanejoun/flame-php-app) is a simple, lightweight and easy to use PHP 8 MVC framework!

 But... you still have some work to do!
-You must discover by yourself how to use the light.
+You have to discover by yourself how to use the flame and forge your code.

-Don't forget: ***Into the light, become the power.
-Get the truth and share your highness.
-In the true light, code will become clearly and powerfully.***
+Remember: ***Into the flame, become the power.
+Discover the truth and share your wisdom.
+In the pure and fiery flame, the code will become clear and powerful, unwavering. ***

 Have fun and take on any challenge with LightPHP!